AranaiRa/MagiChem/README.txt

-If at any point you are missing libraries in your IDE, or you've run into problems you can run `gradlew --refresh-dependencies` to refresh the local cache. `gradlew clean` to reset everything {this does not affect your code} and then start the process again.
+If at any point you are missing libraries in your IDE, or you've run into problems you can run `gradlew --refresh-dependencies` to refresh the local cache. `gradlew clean` to reset everything (this does not affect your code) and then start the process again.

 Mapping Names:
 =============================